Majors and Minors

 A major program, required of CAS BA degree candidates, is planned to provide significant understanding and skills in an area of the student’s choice.
 This requirement is normally fulfilled through one of the existing departmental or interdepartmental major programs.
 In certain cases, it may be met by an independent major planned in consultation with two advisors and approved by the independent major and minor advisor in CAS Academic Advising.

 Departmental and interdepartmental majors may be elected as early as the first semester of freshman year or as late as registration for junior year.
-Early election of a major permits maximum coherence between a major and those courses related to it, and ordinarily does not seriously restrict a student who wishes to change his or her major within the first two years.
+Early election of a major permits maximum coherence between a major and those courses related to it, and ordinarily does not seriously restrict a student who wishes to change their major within the first two years.
 Later election of a major permits a broader base in the various fields of knowledge from among which a major may be chosen.
-A student must complete at least four principal courses in his or her major in the College of Arts & Sciences; some departments may require more.
+A student must complete at least four principal courses in their major in the College of Arts & Sciences; some departments may require more.

 Students should study carefully the programs and requirements of the majors in which they are interested and consult with their advisor in planning their overall program.
 To declare a major, the student must file a Major/Minor Declaration/Change form.